Formula feeding your baby

 - When your baby has finished their feed, hold them upright and gently rub or pat their back to help them bring up any wind.

-- Some parents find it to helpful to use a sling or baby carrier to support their baby when feeding out and about.
+- Some parents find it to helpful to use a sling or baby carrier to support their baby when feeding.
 You should always make sure your baby’s airway is clear and they’re well supported.
 Never lie a baby down in a sling or carrier to feed them as this could cause breathing problems.
 Carrying Matters have some great information to get you started.

 Why is the time I spend feeding my baby so important to us both?